SquadFM/Bellum-Linux-Guide/README.md

 - And that's it!
 You should now be able to launch the game from Lutris.

 ## Issues
-- Mouse cursor not visible in launcher.
-You can kind of track where the mouse cursor is if you press ALT and the click (which in Linux is used to move a window, but it also shows the location of the cursor).
+- The mouse cursor is not visible in the launcher.
+You can kind of track where the mouse cursor is if you press ALT and then click+hold while moving the mouse (which in Linux is used to move a window, but it also shows the location of the cursor).